paucodeici/universal_isic/README.md

 ISIC
 ====

+This is a copy of the repository you can find in gitlab behind the isic package for python.

+Plan here is to use the same structure but extends it to all the national classification system in order to get seamless mapping between different systems.

 This is just a Python-friendly way to reference revision 4 of the International Standard Industrial Classification (ISIC).
 It's the result of pulling down `this URL`_ and formatting it into a native Python object.
 For more